-Common antibiotic linked with heart deathsAugust 19th, 2014 in Cardiology /
+Common antibiotic linked with heart deathsAugust 19, 2014 in Medicine & Health / Cardiology

 The antibiotic clarithromycin—widely used for treating common bacterial infections—is associated with an increased risk of heart deaths, finds a study published in the BMJ today.